Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-The most direct comparison arises between A2 and T2.
-Both aim to produce sophisticated tool-using systems, but they place the learning burden in different places.
-A2 adapts the \emph{agent}, letting it internalize tool-use strategies; T2 adapts the \emph{tools}, letting them learn to support a fixed agent.
+The sharpest empirical comparison arises between A2 and T2.
+Both aim to produce capable tool-using systems, but they place the learning burden in different places.
+A2 adapts the agent, letting it internalize tool-use strategies; T2 adapts the tools, letting them learn to support a fixed agent.